wo3kie/cxxDojo/README.md

 **12. bloom.cpp**
 Implement a Bloom filter.

-From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with False positive matches possible but False negatives not.
+From [Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter), a Bloom filter is a space-efficient probabilistic data structure with false positive matches possible but false negatives not.

 **13. bond.cpp**
 Implement a function to calculate a price for a bond.